Arbob Cultural Palace, Khujand: Building and location

 The main building consists of three wings - with an ornate theatre seating 800 people in the main wing.
-The South wing currently houses a museum which tells the history of Arbob and of collectivisation and the soviet empire in Tajikistan.
+The South wing currently houses a museum which tells the history of Arbob and of collectivisation and the USSR in Tajikistan.

 Outside the building is a procession of fountains and rose gardens running to the arrival driveway and a bust of Lenin.

 History

 The centre was built in the 1950s under the leadership of Urukhojaev, the head of the collective farm.
 Urukhojaev was a significant Tajik who sat on Soviet committees and was well known in the area around Khujand and in Tajikistan generally.

-The building had particular significance in 1992, when it was the site for the meeting of the Tajik Soviet which officially declared independence from the Soviet Union.
+The building had particular significance in 1991, when it was the site for the meeting of the Tajik Soviet which officially declared independence from the Soviet Union.
 It was the site where the Tajik flag was chosen.

 More recently, in the late 1990s it was also the site where peace conferences following the Tajik civil war were held.
 In particular, Tajik President Emomalii Rahmon first came to prominence speaking at the Palace, and it was the site for a "plov of peace" which celebrated successful negotiations towards an agreed end to the Tajik civil war.

+The Palace was reconstructed, and the paintings and decorative stucco completely restored in 2012.
+At the foot of the palace, a magnificent park was laid out with an outdoor amphitheater with 7,000 seats built for celebrations, concerts and performances.